 Firstly, mammals showcase some of the broadest examples of physiology.
 When you look at birds, they all have lots of different bills, sizes, and colorations.
 But, they are pretty much all creatures with a beak, two wings, and two legs.
 We can easily see the similarities, even with flightless birds.

 With mammals, it is much broader.
 You can create a line up of a dolphin, lion, elephant, kangaroo, monkey, and rat and struggle to see how they are all related.
 You can’t even say that they all have the same number of legs or they all have fur.
-But, they are all creatures with mammary glands with warm blood that provide live young – even if one develops theirs in a pouch.
+They are all creatures with mammary glands with warm blood that provide live young – even if one develops theirs in a pouch.

 Cold-blooded reptiles will shut down if they get too cold and can’t bask in heat to regain their energy.
 Reptiles will struggle in cold climates.
-Birds can simply migrate and spend winters in summers in different habitats.
+Birds can migrate and spend winters in summers in different habitats.

 The other reason is that there are so many differences and adaptations in families of mammals.

-One of the most successful types of mammal in the world is the fox.
+One of the most successful types of mammals in the world is the fox.
 They are found, in some form, across most continents and climates.
 While the red fox is an opportunist that can survive in many locations, others are more specialized for their chosen habitat.

 The arctic fox is a polar species that changes its coat in winter.
 It also has more rounded features and shorter legs to reduce surface area and prevent heat loss and frostbite.

 Desert-dwelling foxes are often short and sleek for life on the sand.
-They have larger ears, for both heat regulation and detecting prey at night.
+They have larger ears for both heat regulation and detecting prey at night.
 Other features of foxes are still a mystery, such as the square head of the Tibetan fox.

 Terrestrial, Marine, And Semi-aquatic Mammals.